[7 min read, open as pdf for full report]

 Beloved by retail investors and advisers alike, it’s a key holding in many of the portfolio we see that are run by financial advisers.

-The firm’s values are clearly set out “No performance fees, no nonsense, no shorting, no market timing, no index hugging, no hedging etc”.
+The firm’s values are clearly set out “No performance fees, no nonsense, no shorting, no market timing, no index hugging, no hedging" and so on.
 All this combined with great results, and it’s a compelling proposition.

 But in this article, we set out to answer four questions: